risingwavelabs/awesome-stream-processing/00-get-started/01-ingest-kafka-data.md

 ) FORMAT PLAIN ENCODE JSON;
 ```

-Optionally, for verification, you can create a materialized view to grab all existing data from the source, using the following SQL.
+By creating a source, RisingWave has been connected to the Kafka.
+However, to ingest the data from Kafka, we need to create some materialized views.
+Using the following SQL, you can create a materialized view to grab all existing data from the source and continuously capture newly inserted events from the kafka.
 ```sql
 CREATE MATERIALIZED VIEW IF NOT EXISTS verify_website_visits AS SELECT * FROM website_visits_stream;